sebastianharko/gradle-sonar-java-jacoco-scalatest-junit/README.md

 README
 ======

-Trying to get gradle, sonar and jacoco to live in harmony.
+Trying to get gradle, sonar, jacoco, java, scala, scalatest and junit to live in harmony.